 - GiaCare employees must take appropriate measures to ensure their personal, financial, or political endeavors do not create a conflict of interest with the work they’ve been hired to perform on behalf of GiaCare.
-This includes relationships that GiaCare has established with clients and vendors.
-All conflicts of interest or the potential thereof must be disclosed to a GiaCare supervisor or Compliance Officer so that they can determine the level of risk and implement a plan of action to resolve such matters.
+This is inclusive of relationships that GiaCare has established with clients and vendors.
+All conflicts of interest, potential or actual, must be disclosed to a GiaCare supervisor or Compliance Officer.
+This ensures we can determine the level of risk and implement a plan of action to resolve such matters.

-- During the course of your employment, you may receive information or assist in the development of information for GiaCare or its clients that is confidential and/or proprietary.
-GiaCare employees will not disclose this confidential, proprietary and/or government sensitive information during or after their employment with GiaCare and will abide by all applicable laws and regulations.
+- During the course of your employment, you may receive, or assist in the development of, information that is confidential and/or proprietary.
+GiaCare employees are not to disclose this information, during or after their employment with GiaCare and will abide by all applicable laws and regulations.

-- GiaCare employees and family members may not offer, solicit, or accept gifts or money from a client, vendor, or supplier that can be construed as trying to influence the other party.
-GiaCare’s business practices are based on fair and reasonable decisions and the giving and/or acceptance of gifts, meals, and/or entertainment can impair these relationships.
+- GiaCare employees and family members may not offer, solicit, or accept gifts/money from a client, vendor, or supplier that could be construed as an attempt to influence the other party.
+GiaCare’s business practices are based on fair and reasonable decisions; the giving and/or acceptance of gifts, meals, and/or entertainment can impair these relationships.

 - GiaCare and its employees are committed to complying with the following:

-- Antitrust laws which were developed to promote free and open competition in the marketplace.
+- Antitrust laws were developed to promote free and open competition in the marketplace.

 - Legal and fair business practices.